atomgalaxy/wg21-throw-from-noexcept/paper.md

 There are two primary use-cases for the `ignore` semantic:

 1. reducing the run-time of trusted code (so we don't *need* to check)
-2. escape-hatch for incorrect checks
+2. escape-hatch for incorrect checks.

-(1) barely applies in the exception-specification case; implementations both gain better optimization opportunities if they actually enforce the check (so, the negative of what (1) is supposed to do), and have expended effort in making that check either free or almost-free.
+Case 1 barely applies in the exception-specification case; implementations both gain better optimization opportunities if they actually enforce the check (so, the negative of what (1) is supposed to do), and have expended effort in making that check either free or almost-free.

-(2), however, is not _that_ far-fetched.
+Case 2, however, is not _that_ far-fetched.
 Nannying users is not the C++ way, and if something falls out of a symmetry, we shouldn't disallow it with prejudice.
 We can recommend a warning, though.